Databricks Vs Snowflake

 |Provisioning of Different Types of Nodes||Yes||No|

 Table 1.
 Comparison between Databricks and Snowflake

 In contrast, Databricks has fully decoupled storage and processing layers.
 It lets you store data anywhere in any format or shape.
-It focuses on the processing layer and offers freedom to choose the processing engine while seamlessly integrating third-party solutions.
+It focuses on the processing layer and offers freedom to choose the processing engine while integrating third-party solutions.

 However, Databricks permits storing all types of data in any format and type since its storage layer is independent of the processing layer.
 Databricks can work as the ETL tool to add structure to the unstructured data.

 Both platforms leverage cloud computing to scale without significant overhead.
 Databricks can scale as much as you can invest in the infrastructure, but Snowflake is limited to 128 nodes.
 Also, Snowflake offers you fixed-sized warehouse options where the end-user cannot resize nodes but can resize clusters.
 Additionally, Snowflake offers auto-scaling and auto-suspend to allow starting and stopping clusters during idle or busy times.
 In contrast, although Databricks lets you provision different types of nodes at various scale levels, it is a little more complicated and will require the necessary technical expertise to scale the Databricks cluster.

 Snowflake is suited for high-performance queries because it already has structured data suitable to the business use case.
 Both Snowflake and Databricks implement cost-based optimizations and vectorization.
 Additionally, Databricks offers hash integrations to accelerate the aggregation of queries.

 Snowflake has slow performance on semi-structured data as it may need to load all the data into RAM and perform a complete scan.
 In contrast, Databricks lets you optimize data processing jobs to run high-performance queries.